bradleymackey/configs/shell/my_scripts/README.md

 These are public, so don't include personal information.
 They should be features that can be called from elsewhere, like in the tmux status bar.

+## Naming

+Make sure the names of these scripts do not clash with system names!